Jondolf/quickhull/README.md

 A Rust-implementation of the Quickhull algorithm for computing convex hulls for point sets.

-This is a simplified and cleaned up version of [chull](https://github.com/u65xhd/chull), focusing on making the algorithm robust and efficient for the 2D and 3D cases.
+This is a simplified and cleaned up version of [chull](https://github.com/u65xhd/chull), focusing on making the algorithm robust and efficient for the 2D (note: not implemented yet!) and 3D cases.

+## Warning ⚠️

+This is a work-in-progress, and currently has some robustness issues.
+A crate will be released if/when both 2D and 3D are properly supported and robustness is at an acceptable level.

 ## References